skip to main |

 Building schools has failed I believe, because the tactic falls directly into the scope of the most effective of Taleban tactics -- playing to the fears of men and boys, who's identity is already in an abused state, now challenged by a liberating of women in the law -- while their identifier, farming, remains impossible because irrigation projects 1000's of years in use, remain destroyed from thirty years of war.

+Rebuilding and improving the irrigation infrastructure, would employ farmers in their own self interest.
 They gain back identity in providing for their families, and the Taleban lose a fighter -- progress then would then surely follow.

 Irrigation Infrastructure should be the the focus of a re-newed attempt, that is coming soon, to re-build infrastructure.
 Essential, culturally based infrastructure like the irrigation system --would help Afghans live day to day, and at the same time employ would be fighters at farming, and thus empower the family and local authority against the Taleban.